 How to safely detox from alcohol at home

 Normally, we would recommend getting professional support before you try to cut down your drinking.

-But in case attending a service is not possible during the coronavirus situation, we have published this advice on safely detoxing from alcohol at home.
+If attending a service isn't possible, perhaps because you are isolating, you can use this advice on safely detoxing from alcohol at home.

 Make sure you read and follow the advice carefully, and always be prepared to call an ambulance in an emergency.